 Selected Exhibitions

-2023 - National Portrait Gallery, London.
+2023 - National Portrait Gallery, London, UK.
 Reopening of the gallery after a three year refurbishment project

 2020 - Waterfront Gallery - Wales Contemporary